 WHY MARION COUNTY NEEDS A SYRINGE EXCHANGE PROGRAM

-The Marion County Public Health Department announces an important step in launching its Safe Syringe Access and Support (SSAS) Program.
-On April 10, 2019, the health department joined community leaders, partners and supporters for the unveiling of a mobile unit that will be used to operate the county’s first syringe service program.
+On April 10, 2019, Marion County Public Health Department joined community leaders, partners and supporters for the unveiling of a mobile unit that will be used to operate the county’s first syringe service program.

 The Richard M. Fairbanks Foundation awarded a three-year, $1.45 million grant to the county to help fund the program.

 The Safe Syringe Access and Support (SSAS) Program will reduce the growing number of hepatitis C infections in the county and prevent an HIV outbreak.
-Studies show that participants in a syringe exchange program are five times more likely to enter drug treatment than injection drug users who do not participate in the program.
+Studies show that participants in a syringe exchange program are five times more likely to enter drug treatment than people who do not participate in the program.

 The number of persons who inject drugs in Marion County is rising significantly, leading to a future burden of costly chronic diseases spanning their lifetimes and beyond.
 Current measures aimed at injection drug abstinence have been inadequate – surveillance, evaluation activities and secondary prevention programs have failed to avert hepatitis C transmission through intravenous (IV) drug use.